Abdul-RehmanCU/SOEN-343---Bike/README.md

 - `./mvnw test` - Executes all unit tests in the project
 - `./mvnw clean package` - Cleans previous builds and creates a JAR file for deployment

+## Diagrams

+UML diagrams for the system are available in the `diagrams/` folder:

+- **Use Case Diagram** - Shows all actors and their use cases
+- **Sequence Diagrams** - Shows registration, login, and authentication flows

+See [diagrams/README.md](diagrams/README.md) for viewing instructions.

 ## API Endpoints

 ### Authentication